Planetable/PlanetableXYZWebsite/content/guides/templates.md

 You can create a new template using HTML, CSS, and JS.
 When the Planet app renders a site, the template can utilize the values provided in the context by the app.
 The template system is powered by [Stencil](https://github.com/stencilproject/Stencil), a simple yet powerful template language for Swift.

+Forking from the default [Plain](https://github.com/Planetable/SiteTemplatePlain) template is an excellent starting point for building your own new template, as it includes most of the code examples you will need.

 ## Template Browser

 You can find all the currently installed templates in Tools -> Template Browser.
 If you plan to build your own template, [VS Code](https://code.visualstudio.com/) is recommended.
 After installing VS Code, you can right-click on a template and select "Open in VS Code."